Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Insert the Sophos Firewall's IP address and click OK.

-Disable the Less secure authentication methods already enabled by default and enable Unencrypted authentication (PAP, SPAP).
-This will be used only when testing the connectivity between Sophos Firewall and the NPS as we will see later.
-All wireless users' authentication will be through a different Network Policy using Microsoft Protected EAP (PEAP) as we will see later.
+Disable the less secure authentication methods already enabled by default and enable Unencrypted authentication (PAP, SPAP).
+This will be used only when testing the connectivity between Sophos Firewall and the NPS, as we will see later.
+All wireless users' authentication will be through a different Network Policy using Microsoft Protected EAP (PEAP), as we will see later.

 Finally, we need a Network Policy for Wireless users authentication, go to NPS (Local) > Policies > Network Policies and right-click to select New.

-Follow the wizard as below.
+Follow the assistant below.

 In the Specify Conditions page, click Add to add a condition.